 In 2020, I came across an article that talked about how Artificial Intelligence (AI) is expected to be the new catalyst for software development.
 The article stated that artificial intelligence-powered software development tool providers had raised more than USD 700 million in just 12 months.
 And this was before COVID-19 compelled enterprises to undertake rapid digital transformation.

 Of course, this move forward has been accompanied by an accelerated growth in artificial intelligence adoption.
-According to HCL’s Digital Acceleration report, artificial intelligence has catapulted to become one of the biggest drivers of technology investment for business and IT leaders globally.
+According to HCLTech’s Digital Acceleration report, artificial intelligence has catapulted to become one of the biggest drivers of technology investment for business and IT leaders globally.

 AI’s Role in IT Operations